 Turnaround Time and Audit Support

 A reasonable study timeline is 2–4 weeks for standard properties.
-Ask whether providers offer audit defense if the IRS challenges the study's conclusions.
+Whether providers offer audit defense if the IRS challenges the study's conclusions is a relevant factor in provider selection.
 Providers who stand behind their work with written guarantees demonstrate accountability.

 A firm meeting all these criteria looks like this in practice: Seneca Cost Segregation completes studies in 2–4 weeks, backs every study with AuditDefense and a money-back guarantee, and applies engineering-driven analysis across 10,200+ properties nationwide.
 For context, their clients average $171,243 in first-year deductions.